wizardsardine/liana/README.md

 ## Usage

-TL;DR: if you just want to quickly try Liana, check out [the guide](doc/TRY.md)!
+TL;DR: if you just want to quickly try Liana on Bitcoin Signet, check out [the guide](doc/TRY.md)!

 As a Bitcoin wallet, Liana needs to be able to connect to the Bitcoin network.
 The software has been developed such as multiple ways to connect to the Bitcoin network may be available.
 However for now only the connection through `bitcoind` is implemented.

-Therefore in order to use Liana you need to have Bitcoin Core running on your machine for the desired network.
+Therefore in order to use Liana you need to have Bitcoin Core `bitcoind` running on your machine for the desired network (mainnet, signet, testnet or regtest).
 The `bitcoind` installation may be pruned (note this may affect block chain rescans) up to the maximum (around 550MB of blocks).

 The minimum supported version of Bitcoin Core is `24.0.1`.
 If you don't have Bitcoin Core installed on